 Quintessential: representing the most perfect or typical example of a quality or class.
-We may be blowin’ our own horn a bit here, but we absolutely love this plaid tote, and we really believe it has all the traits needed to rocket to the top of the charts for cool and classic totes.
-We found our perfect plaid at Fabric.com.
-It’s reminiscent of a vintage Pendleton® “49’er” jacket.
-We also show you its companion plaid in shades of pink.
+We may be blowin’ our own horn a bit here, but we absolutely love this plaid tote.
+It has all the traits needed to rocket to the top of the charts for cool and classic totes.
+The windowpane style plaid is reminiscent of a vintage Pendleton® “49’er” jacket.
 Precision cutting – both straight and on the bias, piping accents, and corded handles are just a few of the styling particulars that give our tote its iconic appeal.

 We’ve pictured the tote relaxing in countryside locales as well as shopping in the urban hustle.
 It obviously has the fashion muscle to look great in any situation.